Alan-Lee123/TOSView/README.md

     python3 linux-kernel-code-reader/pyTracer.py functionYouWantToTrace

 Results are in linux-kernel-code-reader/result folder.
 You can open .svg file with Firefox browser and enjoy linux kernel source code.
+The executing order os these functions is the same as depth first search order.